Sacred Spaces @ Second

 *Masks are required if two walkers are present.
 We ask that you maintain appropriate social distancing.

-Nestled in the shadow of the spire, outside the east wall of the sanctuary, this beautiful and consecrated place incorporates Indiana limestone and Italizn granite with tasteful landscaping, walks, and benches to create a lovely retreat for generations to come.
+Nestled in the shadow of the spire, outside the east wall of the sanctuary, this beautiful and consecrated place incorporates Indiana limestone and Italian granite with tasteful landscaping, walks, and benches to create a lovely retreat for generations to come.
+The Celtic cross (just outside the Garden) is from the Vermont Street church, where it was at the peak of the gable over the Ascension Window.
 Perpetual maintenance is assured through the Session of Second Presbyterian Church.